aprilsourz/AF-fullstack-project-frontend2/README.md

 Before starting a featue I broke it into smaller parts and worked on them sequentially.

-I started off with all the HTML elements on the page.
-For each feature I made sure the jQuery events were triggering the right functions, and the ajax requests were returning the right JSON.
-I tested my ajax requests in the console before I worked on rednering the JSON on the page.
+I started off with all of the HTML elements on the page.
+For each feature I made sure the jQuery events were triggering the right functions and the HTTP requests were hitting the correct endpoints.
+I tested the AJAX requests in the console before I worked on rendering the JSON on the page.

-I seperated the three main pages into handlebars templates and wrote functions to swap them in and out at the right times.
+I seperated the three main pages into handlebars templates and wrote functions to swap them in and out of the DOM.
 In a previous project I used a the jQuery .show and .hide methods for the UI.
-Handlebars proved to be a much cleaner way to swap DOM elements in and out of view.
+Handlebars proved to be a much cleaner way to maipulate the DOM.

 ## For Future Iterations
 - Todo list for each day of the week